-As of March 29, 2020 the last day to withdraw from most courses is April 16, 2020.
-This date may be extended along with other course grading options.
+The last day to withdraw from most courses was May 5, 2020.
 At this time, to avoid impacts to students’ financial aid and to not lose the time and energy you have already invested in spring courses, we encourage you to wait to make a decision to withdraw.
 While we realize the uncertainty and unknown is challenging, ACC faculty and staff are committed to helping you continue to make progress in your courses in this challenging time.
-If nothing else, please wait to make a decision on withdrawal until closer to the week of April 13 and be sure to discuss your options with your instructor and academic advisor.
 If you are receiving financial aid, do not withdraw without discussing the impact on your financial aid status.

 ACC and the Community College System of Colorado do not have a tuition refund process, however there is an Appeal for Tuition Credit process.
 Please refer to this process if you do decide to withdraw from your courses.
 Again – we would urge you to not make that decision until the week of April 13 and see what develops.

 What This Means at ACC and Other Resources